What is the Lord Mayor's Show?

 It's an annual event, taking place in the City of London to celebrate the new Lord Mayor taking on the role.
 It's a longstanding tradition, full of pomp and ceremony.

-In 1215, King John was persuaded to let the City of London elect its own mayor.
-John was unpopular and the City was on its way to becoming the buzzing metropolis of today.
-The City felt it needed someone to permanently look after its own interests, so the deal was struck.
-However, there was one major condition; each year the new mayor must travel from the City to Westminster to swear loyalty to the crown.
+In 1215, King John was persuaded to let the City of London elect its own mayor, with one major condition; each year the new mayor must travel from the City to Westminster to swear loyalty to the crown.
 Those are the origins of the Lord Mayor's Show which has run for more than eight hundred years, despite some incredible obstacles.